asyml/texar/examples/transformer/readme.md

 You could get ~28.4 BLEU_cased and ~28.97 BLEU_uncased with our implementation.
 With tensor2tensor, the results are 28.12 and 28.97 claimed in https://github.com/tensorflow/tensor2tensor/pull/611.

-# We also give a sample script for wmt14 en-de task here.
+# We also give a sample script for wmt14 en-de task with Byte Pairwise Encoding here.

 ## Obtain the dataset
 ```